RAS-University/robotic-courses/docs/UAV.md

 Unmanned Aerial Vehicles (UAV) are flying object's without a pilot and controlled remotely or are autonomous.
 They are usually referred to as drones.
 And probably now, when you hear the word _drone_ you are thinking of a small commercial quadcopter people use to take stunning video shots like on the image above?
 Or maybe you are thinking of drone racing?
 Or maybe of military drones used more and more frequently in modern war?
 But, did you know that drones/UAVs are much more than only quadcopters?
 The first consumer drone entered the market in 2013 - the DJI Phantom 1.
-In the last decade the drone market got revolutionized and is growing in a incredible pace.
+In the last decade the drone market got revolutionized and is growing in an incredible pace.
 More complex mechanics, more stable control and more autonomy.
 This and the following lectures will give you an overview of different drone types, aerodynamic principles, and what it takes to build and control an UAV.

-This course aims to give an introduction to aerial robotics and provide an overview over different drone types, their aerodynamical principles and their associated cost and benefits.
+This module about UAVs aims to give an introduction to aerial robotics and provide an overview over different drone types, their aerodynamical principles and their associated cost and benefits.

 ## Chapter 1 : Introduction to aerodynamic principles